-This is a notion that many pop culture shows and movies has popularised.
-But in Australia, there is no such official “reading of the Will.”
-So in a way, the question ‘how long after a death is a Will read?’ becomes invalid.
+Technically, the reading of a Will does not happen in Australia like in movies.
+Pop culture has once again tricked us into thinking this is a normal thing that happens after someone dies.
+In Australia, there is no such official “reading of the Will”.
+So, in a way, the question ‘how long after a death is a Will read?’ becomes invalid.

-The executor of a Will is the person responsible for administering the estate distribution after the death of the Will-maker or testator.
-But, most importantly, it is their duty to contact all beneficiaries and inform them about portions of the deceased estate that they are entitled to receive.
+The executor of a Will administers the estate distribution after the death of the Will-maker or testator.
+But, most importantly, it is their duty to contact all beneficiaries and inform them about portions of the deceased’s estate that they are entitled to receive.

-It is also their responsibility to obtain the death certificate to apply for a Grant of Probate.
-The Grant of Probate from the Supreme Court is extremely important.
-The Supreme Court Probate Registry reviews applications for grants.
+Another responsibility that they have is to obtain the death certificate to apply for a Grant of Probate.
+The Grant of Probate from the Supreme Court is critical since this validates the Will.
+The Supreme Court Probate Registry reviews applications for the probate process.

-- They have a right to be informed of the expected date they will receive their share of the estate and any delays that may occur after the deceased died.
+- They have a right to be informed of the expected date they will receive their share of the estate and any delays that may occur after the deceased dies.

-- Executors must distribute any legacy to beneficiaries within 12 months of the deceased’s death.
+- Receive the deceased’s legacy within 12 months of the deceased’s death.

 - They have a right to be informed about any claims against the estate that may affect their entitlement after someone dies.

-How Long After a Death Is a Will Read?
+How Long After a Death Is a Will Read: Your Real Option

 As mentioned above, there is no legal requirement in Australia for the executor or any other person to conduct a reading of the Will.
-However, if you are wondering whether you can obtain a copy of the Will, this may be possible.
+However, you may now wonder how you can obtain a copy of the Will.

 You need to first check if you are eligible to receive a copy of the document.
 In NSW, the Succession Act (2006) lists out the persons who are eligible to receive a copy of the Will.
 Below is a list of some of the persons who can get access to a copy of the Will: